 Can you have unequal shares in a property?

-Can you have unequal shares in a property?
-Yes you can.
-In England & Wales unmarried couples normally buy a property as tenants in common which means they each individually own a separate interest in the property and this is normally in unequal shares.
-Married couples buy as Joint Tenants which means they own the property 100% together.
+tenants in common which means they each individually own a separate interest in the property and this is normally in unequal shares.
+Married couples buy as

 Buying as tenants in common means that you can own unequal shares in the property.
-If you have a Joint Mortgage with Unequal Shares then you should look to draft a deed of trust to protect your individual interests in the property including:
+If you have a Joint Mortgage with Unequal Shares then you should look to

-• your individual deposit;
+- your individual deposit;

-• how much you individually pay towards the mortgage; and
+- how much you individually pay towards the mortgage; and

-• what happens if someone moves sell.
+- what happens if someone moves sell.

-A deed of trust is a legal agreement normally drafted during the purchase process, however you can set out your intentions after you buy.
-We provide a specialist deed of trust service so please call us if you need any help on 0333 344 3234 (local call charges apply).
+A Deed of Trust is a legal agreement normally drafted during the purchase process, however you can set out your intentions after you buy.
+We provide a specialist Deed of Trust service so please call us if you need any help on 0333 344 3234 (local call charges apply).

 Sharing unequal amounts - what happens if you fall out?